Volunteering at the Klein Center

 Lockers are available for use during indoor volunteer shifts should any clothing or other items need to be stored throughout your shift.

-Yes, all volunteers will be required to electronically sign the Volunteer Release and Waiver of Liability form along with the COVID-19 Vaccine Attestation form prior to any volunteer shift.
+Yes, all volunteers will be required to electronically sign the Volunteer Release and Waiver of Liability form prior to any volunteer shift.
 Volunteers under the age of 18 must provide a parent/guardian’s name on the waiver.
+The COVID-19 Vaccine Attestation form is optional.

 Volunteer Bill of Rights